code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-09-spring-ws-soap-header-example.md

 Now that we are able to set and get a SOAP header in both client and server let's write some unit test cases to verify the correct working of the example.

-For the client we will use a `MockWebServiceServer` in order to verify that the SOAP header has been set by the client.
+For the client, we will use a `MockWebServiceServer` in order to verify that the SOAP header has been set by the client.
 By configuring the `soapHeader()` method of the `RequestMatchers`, we expect the specified SOAP header to exist in the request message.

 ``` java
 package com.codenotfound.ws.client;